giuseppe-dandrea/Stream-to-VLC/README.md

 4. Open "vlc-stream" and change the [username] with the name of your user Exec=/home/[username]/.local/share/applications/vlc-stream.sh %u
 5. Copy both "vlc-stream" files to "home/.local/share/applications"
+6. Read the Troubleshooting paragraph
-6. Enjoy your streaming on VLC
+7. Enjoy your streaming on VLC

 ## WINDOWS: